Fromont-Sam/SpaceGO/README.md

 - YouTube : https://www.youtube.com/channel/UC6-lC8FAfAW_rlPZu4qCYvg

 # Panels presentation
-There is no panels in SFML but I keep speaking about panels when I create views with every kind of technologies.
+There is no panel in SFML but I keep speaking about panels when I create views with every kind of technologies.
 That's because my first GUIs were made with Java Swing, so don't pay attention to that. :)

 ## Menu panel
 This panel doesn't contain a lot of things but it links every other panels so that's the most important view of the game.